EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Comprehensive Pathway-Level Modeling of Health Trajectories

 \subsubsection{Model Architecture and Training}

 The core component of our architecture is the \textit{Pathway Model}, a transformer-based LLM tailored for patient trajectory prediction.
 It is trained to predict a sparse, structured textual output for the subsequent time-point $t+1$, including all actively recorded features $z_{f,t+1}$ (e.g., lab values, procedures) and state transitions (e.g., discharge, transfer, or death), leveraging all available data from the patient record $D_{p,t}$.
 The training objective is to forecast all EHR elements recorded at $t+1$, fostering a comprehensive understanding of the patient’s clinical pathway.
-We propose and compare three model variants, each utilizing different inputs to the pathway model:\\ \textbf{EHR2Path-Text (E2P-T)}: Processes a text representation of static patient data and events within the most recent $w$ hours (e.g., $[t-w, t]$), capturing detailed recent observations in a structured format.\\ \textbf{EHR2Path-Summ (E2P-S)}: Relies on summary embeddings of the entire patient history, generated via the \textit{Masked Summarization Bottleneck} (\cref{sec:summ}), efficiently integrating long-term context.\\ \textbf{EHR2Path-Summ+Text (E2P-S+T)}: Combines the text representation of recent events and the full history summary, balancing detailed short-term data with comprehensive longitudinal context.\\ \cref{ap:model_training_details} provides detailed implementation and training details.
+We propose and compare three model variants, each utilizing different inputs to the pathway model:\\ \textbf{EHR2Path-Text (E2P-T)}: Processes a text representation of static patient data and events within the most recent $w$ hours (e.g., $[t-w, t]$), capturing detailed recent observations in a structured format.
+Unless otherwise noted, \textit{E2P-T} denotes the 24-hour text-only model, where $w=24$; alternative text windows are written explicitly, e.g., \textit{E2P-T-1h}.\\ \textbf{EHR2Path-Summ (E2P-S)}: Relies on summary embeddings of the entire patient history, generated via the \textit{Masked Summarization Bottleneck} (\cref{sec:summ}), efficiently integrating long-term context.\\ \textbf{EHR2Path-Summ+Text (E2P-S+T)}: Combines the text representation of recent events covering the 24-hour context used in \textit{E2P-T} and the full history summary, balancing detailed short-term data with comprehensive longitudinal context. \\\Cref{ap:model_training_details} provides detailed implementation and training details.

 \textbf{Inference for Trajectory Simulation~~} To simulate full patient trajectories, the Pathway Model is applied iteratively at each time step $t$ until a stopping criterion is met, such as hospital discharge, death, or a predefined number of steps.
 At each iteration, the Pathway Model predicts the structured output for $t+1$, which is reintegrated into the patient record, yielding $D_{p,t+1}$.
 The new patient record $D_{p,t+1}$ is processed according to the model variants to form a new input.
-This iterative procedure generates a synthetic sequence of future states $\{z_{f,t+1}, z_{f,t+2}, \dots\}$ for all relevant features $f$, effectively simulating the patient’s clinical course.
+This iterative procedure generates a synthetic sequence of future states $\{z_{f,t+1}, z_{f,t+2}, \dots\}$ for all relevant features $f$, effectively simulating the patient’s clinical course.\looseness=-1